 Dear Colleagues, Supporters and Friends:

-In thinking about global health care, in our program entitled Project My Heart Your Heart, we are trying to make pacemaker recycling a reality in the world, hoping to extend pace making care to patients in low income countries who otherwise would die from lack of a pacemaker.
+In thinking about global health care, in our program entitled Project My Heart Your Heart, we are trying to make pacemaker recycling a reality in the world, hoping to extend pacemaking care to patients in low income countries who otherwise would die from lack of a pacemaker.
 It is also appropriate that the University of Michigan would take a leadership role in community health.
-Through Project Healthy Schools, our team is now trying to fight the ravages of childhood obesity in 85 middle schools and 2 high schools throughout Michigan.
+Through Project Healthy Schools, our team is now trying to fight the ravages of childhood obesity in 100 middle schools and 2 high schools through out Michigan and in other states as well.
 Our work to study and improve quality of care has led to significant changes in the way that we manage acute coronary care and heart failure both in our center, and in the state.
 This is especially true for the management of anticoagulation through our joint project with Blue Cross Blue Shield of Michigan.
 This project is improving health of patients in Michigan, the U.S. and across the world.

 The impact of our research is great.
 Equally important is the impact MCORRP has had on education.
 We have given the opportunity to participate in clinical research to numerous medical students, residents, fellows and junior faculty.
 MCORRP provides a research home for developing outcome scientists interested in a variety of conditions and procedures.
 Equally important is our summer internship program, which in our most recent iteration served 35 students from 15 different universities to spend a summer with us learning about health care, immersed in a clinical research project, partnering with World Medical Relief in Detroit to deliver used medical supplies to needy nations, and experiencing a variety of shadowing experiences to help them discern whether a health care profession is the right choice for them.
 Through the years, we have touched more than a 200 students who have gone on to medical school, nursing programs, public health degrees and other health related fields.

 We are very fortunate to be at a place like the University of Michigan, which has allowed us to develop and grow MCORRP and its various initiatives.
 Equally, we are extremely fortunate to have an incredible group of staff, faculty, residents, students and fellows who honor and care for one another as individuals, seek our mutual goals of collaboration and innovation and are firmly committed to excellence, in everything that they do.
-As you read our 2017 report, I hope that you capture the depth, quality and amazing range of the work that MCORRP is currently doing and will do as it proceeds into the future.
+As you read our 2018 report, I hope that you capture the depth, quality and amazing range of the work that MCORRP is currently doing and will do as it proceeds into the future.
+Importantly, our work would not be possible without critical support from granting agencies, foundations, the University and Frankel Cardiovascular Center and individual donors who extend our impact through their generous support.

 Kim A. Eagle, M.D.